OLYMPIA: A Simulation Framework for Evaluating the Concrete Scalability of Secure Aggregation Protocols: Related Work

 \paragraph{Secure machine learning.} Many approaches have been developed for machine learning \emph{without} secure aggregation~\cite{truex2019hybrid, fereidooni2021safelearn, ryffel2020ariann, davidson2021star, jayaraman2021revisiting}.
 These approaches often ask clients to secret-share model updates between two servers, and run an MPC protocol between the two servers.
 These approaches have a much weaker threat model than secure-aggregation-based approaches, since they require non-collusion between the two servers.
 In addition, they do not present the same challenges for empirical evaluation as secure aggregation protocols, since only the two servers need to be simulated; while these approaches could be simulated using \system, a simulation-based approach is not required for empirical evaluation of these approaches.

 \paragraph{General-purpose MPC.} General-purpose MPC protocols evaluate arithmetic or boolean circuits, and therefore can (in principle) implement any function~\cite{yao1986generate, bgw, gmw, bmr, spdz}.
 Such protocols are generally designed for two parties (2PC), three parties (3PC), or a small number of parties (MPC)---none are designed for the many-client setting.
-General-purpose MPC protocols can therefore be empirically evaluated without the use of a simulation framework like \system, though for recent work on larger-scale protocols (e.g. up to 128 parties~\cite{wang2017global}), \system may make implementation and evaluation simpler.
+General-purpose MPC protocols can therefore be empirically evaluated without the use of a simulation framework like \system, though for recent work on larger-scale protocols (e.g. up to 128 parties~\cite{wang2017global} or even tens or hundreds of thousands~\cite{gordon2021more}), \system may make implementation and evaluation simpler.

 \paragraph{Other applications of secure aggregation.} Several systems have been developed for differentially private \emph{analytics} (i.e. database queries) that leverage ideas from secure aggregation, including Honeycrisp~\cite{roth2019honeycrisp}, Orchard~\cite{roth2020orchard}, and Crypt$\epsilon$~\cite{roy2020crypt}.
 These systems are designed to scale to millions of participants, using specialized protocols and a slightly weaker threat model.
 Because they are designed for the many-client setting, these systems are also challenging to evaluate empirically; \system may also be useful for evaluation of such systems.